NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ```

 ### Profiling tool output
-By default this outputs a log file under sub-directory `./rapids_4_spark_profile`.
+By default this outputs a text summary file under sub-directory `./rapids_4_spark_profile` that contains
+all the information.
 If running in normal collect mode, it outputs a file named `{APPLICATION_ID}-profile.log`
 for each processed event log.
 If running compare mode a single file named `rapids_4_spark_tools_compare.log`
 will be output.
 The output will go into your default filesystem, it supports local filesystem or HDFS.
 Note that if you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output
 so if you want to point to the local filesystem be sure to include `file:` in the path
 There are separate files that are generated under the same sub-directory when using the options to generate query
 visualizations or printing the SQL plans.
+Optionally if the `--csv` option is specified then it creates a csv file for each table for each application in the
+sub-directory.

 The output location can be changed using the `--output-directory` option.
 Default is current directory.